-The free Lunchtime concerts are made possible largely due to contributions made by members of the audience.
-To help support the King's Hall lunchtime concerts, why not become a Friend?
+The free lunchtime concerts are made possible largely due to the contributions made by members of the audience.
+To help support the concerts, why not become a Friend?

 19:30 - 20:30

 A New Heaven? - musical adventures in Newcastle

 Edgar Bainton and other musicians in Newcastle 1900-1930; an illustrated lecture by Michael Jones

 Bainton was one of a prominent circle of musicians living and actively working in Newcastle in the early 20th century, including the choir's founder WG Whittaker.
 Michael Jones, Bainton scholar and Secretary of the Edgar Bainton (UK) Society, will look at his life and music and his work with the Philharmonic Orchestra, the Newcastle Conservatory and the Newcastle Festivals.

 Part of the Newcastle upon Tyne Bach Choir Centenary celebrations

 13:10 - 14:00